-I was reading an article last week by Ray Lucchesi on Virtual Volumes and queueing.
-In that article (and podcast) Ray (and friends on the podcast) describe Virtual Volumes and the benefits they bring but also a potential danger.
-I have written about Virtual Volumes before and if you don’t know what it is or does then I recommend reading those articles.
+I was reading an article last week by Ray Lucchesi on Virtual Volumes (vVols) and queueing.
+In that article (and podcast) Ray (and friends on the podcast) describe vVols and the benefits they bring but also a potential danger.
+I have written about vVols before and if you don’t know what it is or does then I recommend reading those articles.
 I have been wondering as well, how all of this works, as I also felt that there could easily be a bottleneck.
 I had some conversations over the last couple of weeks and I figured I would share it with you instead of just leaving a comment on Ray’s blog.
 Lets look at an architectural diagram first:

-Now think about a VMFS volume and look at the VVOL architectural diagram again.
+Now think about a VMFS volume and look at the vVols architectural diagram again.
 Yes, there is a potential bottleneck indeed.
 However, what the diagram does not show is that you can have multiple Protocol Endpoints.
 Ray mentions the following in his post: “I am also not aware of any VASA 2.0 requirement that restricts the number of PEs for a storage system’s support of a single vSphere cluster”.
 And I can confirm that VMware did not limit the number of Protocol Endpoints in any shape or form.
 I read the specifications and it literally states 1 PE at a minimum and preferably more.
-Note that vendor implementations of VVOL may differ, I have seen implementations that describe many PEs per storage system, but also implementations which have 1 PE per storage system.
+Note that vendor implementations of vVols may differ, I have seen implementations that describe many PEs per storage system, but also implementations which have 1 PE per storage system.
 And in the case of 1 PE per storage system can that be a bottleneck?

 The queue depth of the Protocol Endpoint isn’t limited to 32 like a regular LUN when multiple VMs are contending for IO (“disk.schednumreqoutstanding”) or 64 (typical device queue depth) but set to 128 by default.
 This can be increased when required however.
 Before you do, please consult your storage vendor.
 There are a couple of variables that need to be taken in to account like the max device queue depth for instance and then there also is the HBA max queue depth as well.
 (For NFS queue depth is no concern typically.)
 The potential constraint when there is only (uncommon) a single PE can be mitigated.
-What is important here is that VVOL itself does not impose any constraints.
+What is important here is that vVols itself does not impose any constraints.

-Also note that some storage vendors have an implementation where the array actually can make the distinction between regular IO and control/management related IO.
+Also, note that some storage vendors have an implementation where the array actually can make the distinction between regular IO and control/management related IO.
 Regular IO in those cases doesn’t proxy through the PE, which means you will not fill up the queue of the PE.
 Pretty smart.

 I am hoping that clears up some of the misunderstandings out there.